emtee40/FMHY-wiki/Stream-Site-Grading.md

 **What we look for**:
 1. * How fast do streams load?
-1. * Is the content in 1080p, and can it be changed?
+1. * Is the content in at least 1080p, and can it be lowered?
 1. * How consistently does it find streams, including older content, without issues?
 1. * How consistent are their servers?
 How many are there?
 Does it auto-switch if one fails?
 1. * Does the site have auto-next episodes?